corp-por/docs/content/Setup/introduction.md

 Currently, ServX is only supported on Windows.
 Linux will be supported but for now only Windows.

+# Config.xml

+ServX will create a [Config.xml](/config) for you when [run](/setup/run) but only if a config does not already exist.
+Right now we'll create a folder structure to work with this default when it's created.

 ## Folder Structure

-The default [Config.xml](/config) will look for a folder named *core* and a folder named *stones* up one directy from the working directory:
+The default config will look for a folder named *core* and a folder named *stones* up one directy from the working directory:

     <Core>../core</Core>
 	<Game>../stones</Game>